Political positions of Susan Collins: Abortion laws

-Susan Collins voted to confirm Supreme Court Justice Brett Kavanaugh, who she stated at the time had promised he would not overturn Roe v.
-Wade, despite a lengthy history of rulings unfriendly to the bill.
+Susan Collins voted to confirm Supreme Court Justice Brett Kavanaugh.
 The justice was confirmed 50-48, and could not have been seated without Susan Collin’s vote.
 At the time Senator Collins gave a floor speech explaining why she voted for the justice’s confirmation despite warnings from those opposing the justice’s confirmation that he would strike down Roe v.
 Wade.
 On May 2, 2022, Politico ran an exclusive article of the confirmed legitimate leaked opinion of the court where it was discovered Brett Kavanaugh had voted to overturn Roe v.
 Wade.
 On May 11, 2022, after the leaked opinion became public, Senator Collins voted against a bill to codify Roe v.
 Wade into federal law.
 The final opinion was issued on June 24, 2022.

 Collins has described herself as a pro-choice Republican.
 The now-defunct Republican Majority for Choice, a pro-choice Republican PAC, supported Senator Collins.
-By July 2018, Collins was one of three Republican Senators, the others being Shelley Moore Capito and Lisa Murkowski, who publicly supported the Roe v.
+By July 2018, Collins was one of three Republican Senators, the others being Shelley Moore Capito and Lisa Murkowski who publicly supported the Roe v.
 Wade decision.
 In 2020, she was one of 13 GOP Senators who declined to sign an amicus brief asking the Supreme Court to overturn Roe v.
 Wade.
 She did, however, declare that she is opposed to repealing the Hyde Amendment which prohibits federal funding for abortions.